zakkudo/polymer-3-starter-project/README.md

 Bootstrap with
 `yarn install`

 Start with
 `yarn start`

 Build with
 `yarn build`

 Test with
 `yarn test`

-## Todo

-eslint-plugin-polymer
-add webpack-eslint
-add jsdoc building
+Document with
+`yarn documentation`